linnykoleh/Spring/Notes.md

 ![alt text](images/Screenshot_1.png "Screenshot_1")

 ### DispatcherServlet

+  - The Spring Reference says:
+     **"In the Web MVC framework, each `DispatcherServlet` has its own `WebApplicationContext`, which inherits all the beans already defined in the root `WebApplicationContext`.
+     These inherited beans can be overridden in the servlet-specific scope, and you can define new scope-specific beans local to a given Servlet instance."**
+  - The Spring Reference also says:
+    **"The `WebApplicationContext` is an extension of the plain `ApplicationContext` that has some extra features necessary for web applications.
+     It differs from a normal `ApplicationContext` in that it is capable of resolving themes, and that it knows which Servlet it is associated with (by having a link to the ServletContext)**
   - The central piece of Spring Web MVC is the `DispatcherServlet` class, which is the entry point for every Spring Web application.
   - The `DispatcherServlet` converts HTTP requests into commands for controller components and manages rendered data as well.
   - In a Spring Web application, all HTTP requests first reach the `DispatcherServlet`